kloopdogg/AzCertNotes/az900/MonitoringManagement.md

 - End-to-end data lineage

 ## Azure Policy
+**Azure Policy** is a service in Azure that enables you to create, assign, and manage policies that control or audit your resources.
+These policies enforce different rules across your resource configurations so that those configurations stay compliant with corporate standards.

-**Azure Policy** helps to enforce organizational standards and to assess compliance at-scale- Provides governance and resource consistency with regulatory compliance, security, cost, and management.
+Azure Policy helps to enforce organizational standards and to assess compliance at-scale- Provides governance and resource consistency with regulatory compliance, security, cost, and management.
 - Evaluates and identifies Azure resources that do not comply with your policies.
 - Provides built-in policy and initiative definitions, under categories such as Storage, Networking, Compute, Security Center, and Monitoring.